MPLLang/entanglement-detect/README-artifact.txt

   paper.
 The speedups will not be as high due to the reduced problem sizes and smaller number of cores used.

+Step 3: To help interpret the results of the small evaluation, results from a reference run are stored in the artifact.
+You can generate reference tables and plots using the following commands:

+  # ./report-small small/results/220530-170213-small-exp-test | tee /ARTIFACT-RESULTS/small-output-reference
+  # cp -r small/figures /ARTIFACT-RESULTS/small-figures-reference

+The outputs of these commands are two files.
+These results should be similar to the results you obtained in Step 2, modulo hardware differences
+  * ARTIFACT-RESULTS/small-output-reference
+  * ARTIFACT-RESULTS/small-figures-reference/mpl-detect-speedups.pdf

-FULL EVALUATION (6-10 hours)
+FULL EVALUATION (10 hours)
 ----------------------------------------

 Requires at least 110GB RAM and a large number of cores.
 (At least 32 cores is okay; 64 or more is preferable).

-Step 1: Generate inputs (~2 minutes).
+Step 1: Generate inputs (3 minutes).
+This pulls code from a public GitHub repo which is then used to generate large inputs to various benchmarks.
+The cumulative size of the resulting files is approximately 2 GB.

   # ./generate-inputs

 Step 2: Full experiments.
 Run the following commands inside the container.
+The first command takes up to 10 hours, depending on what <PROCLIST> you use (see below).
+It proceeds similar to the previous small evaluation, but with more benchmarks and larger problem sizes.

   # ./run --procs <PROCLIST>
   # ./report | tee /ARTIFACT-RESULTS/full-output